tagion/tagion/docs/gov/glossary/index.md

 In a Federated Subsystem, all data remains encrypted within the subsystem, ensuring privacy and confidentiality for users.
 However, transactional activity — the overall volume and frequency of transactions — is monitored by Mainnet Nodes.
 (Also see [Network Architecture](/gov/intro/network) in Governance Area "Network Formation".)

-## Finality (time to)
+## Finality

-Time to finality is the duration required for a [transaction](/gov/glossary#transaction) to be considered irreversible or practically [immutable](/gov/glossary#deterministic-finality) in the  system, depending on the [consensus](/gov/glossary#consensus) mechanism used.

-## Finality: Deterministic

-A property of a distributed system where, once a [transaction](/gov/glossary#transaction) or block is finalized, it is permanently irreversible unless overridden by external intervention, such as a hard fork.
+Finality is a property of a distributed system where, once a [transaction](/gov/glossary#transaction) or block is finalized, it is permanently irreversible unless overridden by external intervention, such as a hard fork.

-## Finality: Probabilistic

-An oxymoron used to describe the property of a system where the likelihood of a [transaction](/gov/glossary#transaction) or block being reverted decreases over time as more confirmations are added, but reversal remains theoretically possible.
+The term "probabilistic finality", as often used in blockchain systems, is an oxymoron because the likelihood of a [transaction](/gov/glossary#transaction) or block being reverted only decreases over time as more confirmations are added, but reversal remains theoretically possible.
+To distinguish actual finality from this, systems with [Hashgraph consensus](#consensus) often specify to have "deterministic finality".

+"Time to finality" is the duration required for a transaction to be considered irreversible or practically immutable in the system, this depends to a large degree on the [consensus mechanism](#consensus) used.

 ## Formation